NVIDIA/nvindex-cloud/README.md

 export NODE_COUNT=1
 export GPU_COUNT=1
 ```
-Note: It is possible to launch the application with zero (0) GPUs, but nothing will be rendered.
+Note: It is possible to launch the application with zero (0) GPUs, but an error
+will be shown and nothing will be rendered.

 A password has to be selected:
 ```shell